wilsonmar/WebSockets/README.md

 What SignalR adds is **graceful fallback** to other older techniques and technologies when either side is not able to use WebSockets.

+SignalR does more than what is mentioned in the WebSockets, such as connection management  (connect/disconnect events), grouping connections, and authorization.

-The library is currently stored in an open-source public repo at
+SignalR code is currently stored in an open-source public repo at

 8). http://github.com/SignalR/SignalR.